Modern alternatives to the paper chore chart

 No Remote Access

-Forgetfulness and Manipulation
+Forgotten Tasks and Manipulation

-Digital Solutions: A Growing Market
+Digital Solutions: A Rapidly Growing Market

-Facing these limitations, many apps have emerged.
+Faced with these limitations, many apps have emerged.
 Here are the main approaches.

-Generic To-Do Lists (Todoist, Any.do...)
+Generic Task Lists (Todoist, Any.do...)

 Advantages: Free, versatile, automatic reminders